Global and local properties of finite groups with only finitely many central units in their integral group ring: Nilpotent groups

-\begin{remark} Note that for a nilpotent group $G$ of nilpotency class exceeding $2$, $\exp (\Z(G/N) )\mid 4$ or $\exp( \Z(G/N) )\mid 6$ for all $N \slunlhd G$ is no more sufficient to conclude that $G$ is \cut.
-For instance, if $G = D_{16}$, the dihedral group of order $16$, we have $\exp (\Z(G/N) )\mid 2$ for every normal subgroup, yet the group is not \cut.
-Similarly, if all centers of quotients of $G$ are of exponent $3$, but this group is again not \cut\ ($G$ has SmallGroupID \texttt{[81, 8]}). \end{remark}
+\begin{remark} The following two groups of nilpotency class $3$ illustrate that condition \eqref{N} is no longer sufficient to conclude that $G$ is \cut\ for nilpotent groups of nilpotency class exceeding $2$.
+First, let $G = D_{16}$, the dihedral group of order $16$.
+Then we have $\exp (\Z(G/N) )\mid 2$ for every normal subgroup, yet the group is not \cut.
+Similarly, if (SmallGroupID \texttt{[81, 8]}) all centers of quotients of $G$ are of exponent $3$, but this group is not \cut. \end{remark}

+There is a plethora of nilpotent \cut\ groups of small exponent, see Proposition~\ref{rem:negligible} and its proof.
+Here we provide further examples of nilpotent \cut\ groups, in particular some of arbitrary large exponent and derived length (and hence nilpotency class).